calm-canvas/archetype-theme-kit/README.md

 # Archetype Theme Kit

+> **Important Note:**
+> - This library is currently under development.
+Please exercise caution when installing and using it.
+> - This library is specifically designed for WordPress theme development.

 A high-performance PHP library designed to streamline WordPress theme development by providing a standardized foundation of core functions, global constants, and reusable utilities.

 ## Introduction